Instant View: Japan's economy braced for worst postwar slump despite capex gains in first-quarter GDP

 In an interview with Reuters economy minister Yasutoshi Nishimura said Japan should primarily focus on back-stopping struggling businesses, suggesting the central bank should avoid pushing interest rates deeper into negative territory in battling the pandemic.

-Japanese markets JPY=EBS .N225 hardly budged after the revised data as traders have already priced in a steep economic downturn in the current quarter.
+Japanese markets hardly budged after the revised data as traders have already priced in a steep economic downturn in the current quarter.
 Economists are forecasting an annualised GDP contraction of more than 20% in the current quarter.

 Here’s how analysts have reacted to the revised data: